Kyoto Outfit Inspo: What to Wear in Kyoto During Summer

 Modest Maxis

-Opt for dresses with subtle natural patterns or solid colors to maintain a respectful appearance at religious sites—now’s not the time to get too avant-garde.
+Opt for subtle natural patterns or solid colors to maintain a respectful appearance at religious sites—now’s not the time to get too avant-garde.
+The flowing silhouette adds a touch of sophisticated elegance, perfect for transitioning from day to evening activities while staying cool.

 Floral Fabrics

 Exude kawaii cuteness in floral prints reminiscent of blooming cherry blossom trees.
-Floral prints are a distinctive cultural feature of Japanese fashion, symbolizing the beauty and transience of nature just as blossoming flowers momentarily appear throughout the annual cycle of seasons.
+Floral prints are a distinctive cultural feature of Japanese fashion, symbolizing the beautiful transience of nature just as blossoming flowers momentarily appear throughout the annual cycle of seasons.

 Incorporate floral fabrics into your wardrobe with botanic dresses, skirts, or tops to embrace the local aesthetic.

-Light, breathable materials like cotton or linen will keep you cool and comfortable during hot summer days, while floral patterns add a pretty representation of the outdoors to your outfit.
-Like the myriad of flower varieties, seek out a personalized print from the endless array of options which aligns with your particular tastes!
+Like the myriad of flower varieties, seek out a personalized print from the endless array of options that aligns with your particular tastes!

 Maiden Skirts

-Long tiered skirts add to a carefree countryside aesthetic that will make you look like a character straight out of Miyazaki’s “The Wind Rises”.
+Long tiered skirts add to a carefree countryside aesthetic that will make you look like a character straight out of Miyazaki’s “The Wind Rises.”
+These swishy skirts are perfect for creating a romantic, nostalgic look which seamlessly complements Kyoto’s old-world historic backdrop.

 Simple Black Slip

 Neutral colors reign supreme here, and you can’t go wrong with a simple black dress on a summer day.
+A black slip dress is timeless, perfect for any and every occasion.
+The simplicity allows you to accessorize freely and adapt your look to different settings effortlessly.

 Stylish Sneakers

-Comfortable footwear is essential for exploring Kyoto and stylish sneakers offer the perfect blend of fashion and function.
-Opt for a pair with good arch support and cushioning from springy soles to prevent your feet from getting tired after long walks.
+A sneaker moment in Japan is always a yes since their street-style is unmatched—and you’ll be doing lots of walking as it is!
+Comfortable footwear is essential and stylish sneakers offer the perfect blend of fashion and function.
+Opt for a pair with good arch support and springy soles to prevent your feet from getting tired after long walks.

 How I Styled Kyoto Outfits

-Packing four outfits for my late May trip to Japan, I looked to align my Kyoto outfits with the traditional aesthetics of this awe-inspiring city, packing a multitude of modest dresses and skirts for Kyoto in summer.
-Unlike the urban attire I hit the streets in during my time Tokyo, I deferred to my more feminine side in Kyoto, seeking out loose fitting gowns I could glide through the Gion district in like a demure geiko adorned in a kimono.
+Unlike the urban attire I hit the streets with in Tokyo, I deferred to my more feminine side in Kyoto, seeking loose fitting gowns I could glide through the Gion district in like a demure geiko adorned in a kimono.

 Our first day rushing from the bullet train to a walking tour of Kiyomizu-dera Temple was regrettably rainy—it literally poured the entire day thanks to Typhoon Ewiniar—so I was quite glad to be covered from head to toe under the chilly circumstances, wearing: